-Steven Friedson is University Distinguished Research Professor of Music and Anthropology and head of the ethnomusicology program.
-A graduate of the University of Washington, he conducted research in Malawi under the auspices of a Fulbright grant.
-For the past fifteen years he has been working in the Volta Region of Ghana, where he has established a research center on the Guinea Coast.
-He is author of Dancing Prophets Musical Experience in Tumbuka Healing (University of Chicago Press 1996), and Remains of Ritual: Northern Gods in a Southern Land (University of Chicago Press 2009), winner of the Alan P. Merriam Prize for Outstanding Book in Ethnomusicology.
-He is currently working on the final book of a trilogy on music and ritual.
-In a previous life he was a member of the 60s rock band the Kingsmen.
+Steven Friedson is university distinguished research professor of Music and Anthropology and head of the ethnomusicology program at the university of North Texas.
+For the past thirty years he has been conducting comparative research on music and ritual in Africa.
+His initial work in northern Malawi, under the auspices of a Fulbright-Hays Fellowship, takes a phenomenological approach to musical experience in traditional diagnostics and therapeutics among the Tumbuka-speaking peoples.
+This was followed by a long-term research project in the Volta Region of Ghana, studying one of the dominant ritual sites on the southern coast, a medicine shrine whose origins lie in the Northern Region of the country.
+He is author of Dancing Prophets: Musical Experience in Tumbuka Healing (University of Chicago Press 1996), and Remains of Ritual: Northern Gods in a Southern Land (University of Chicago Press 2009), winner of the Alan P. Merriam Prize for Outstanding Book in Ethnomusicology.
+He was the first ethnomusicologist to be named a Fellow of the American Philosophical Society, and received a National Endowment for the Humanities Fellowship to finish the final book of a planned trilogy on African music and ritual.
+In addition to his work in Africa, he has several forthcoming publications on music torture in the “Global War on Terror.”
+In a previous life (1967-73), he played keyboards in the 1960s rock band The Kingsman.